 Resistivity and conductivity testing—also referred to as dielectric strength, volume resistivity, and surface resistance—can also indirectly measure characteristics such as moisture content, degree of cure, or material deterioration.

-The experts at Smithers have years of experience with industry standards for heat aging testing and designing custom protocols to meet your needs.
+The experts at the Smithers rubber and plastic testing labs have years of experience with industry standards for heat aging testing and designing custom protocols to meet your needs.
 Our experienced sample prep technicians can excise samples from production samples and most whole products to simplify the process for our clients.

 - ASTM D149— Standard Test Method for Dielectric Breakdown Voltage and Dielectric Strength of Solid Electrical Insulating Materials at Commercial Power Frequencies